-Once a work authorization has been submitted and approved, students can begin to record their time in SAIC's electronic timesheet system.
+Once a work authorization has been submitted and approved, students can begin to record their time in UKG, SAIC's electronic timesheet system.
 At the end of the pay period, students will need to submit their timesheet online.

 - " Student Financial Services offers training for students and supervisors.
-Check with the Student Financial Services Office for the training schedule. - " Payroll Schedules Annual payroll schedules are available in the Student Payroll section at saic.edu/studentpayroll on the SAIC website. - " Timesheets students must submit their timesheet every other Monday by 10:00 a.m. - " Direct Deposit/Paychecks You should enroll in Direct Deposit by logging into Self-Service, clicking on the Employee Center and completing the correct information on the "Direct Deposit Setup" link.
+Check with the Student Financial Services Office for the training schedule. - " Payroll Schedules Annual payroll schedules are available in the Student Payroll section at saic.edu/studentpayroll on the SAIC website. - " Timesheets students must submit their timesheet every other Monday by 10:00 a.m. - " Direct Deposit/Paychecks You can enroll in Direct Deposit by logging into UKG (ukg.artic.edu) > Myself > Pay > Direct Deposit and submitting the correct banking information including your bank routing number and bank account number.
+Please note that enrolling in Direct Deposit for Student Payroll is different than enrolling in Direct Deposit for advances and refunds on your tuition and fees student account.
 Students choosing not to use Direct Deposit will have to pick up their paychecks at the Cashier/Bursar's Office according to the Student Payroll Schedule.
 Paychecks not picked up are escalated to the Student Financial Services office, who will in turn contact the student to arrange for pick up and strongly urge students to sign up for Direct Deposit.